imoxto/priconne-cb/README.md

 ## About:

-A small library intended to simulate the clan battle game mode of Princess Connect!
+A small package intended to simulate the clan battle game mode of Princess Connect!
 Re:DIVE.
 It can be used by discord bots, etc for example by extending the `CB` class.

 ## Usage: